-Carequality will be conducted as an activity within Healtheway, Inc. The board of directors of Healtheway recognizes that Carequality must be allowed to operate with a high degree of independence in order to successfully develop and implement innovative solutions to complex problems.
-Therefore, the Healtheway board has established a three-tiered governance model for Carequality.
+Carequality will be conducted as an activity within The Sequoia Project.
+The board of directors of The Sequoia Project recognizes that Carequality must be allowed to operate with a high degree of independence in order to successfully develop and implement innovative solutions to complex problems.
+Therefore, The Sequoia Project board has established a three-tiered governance model for Carequality.
 The three tiers are:

-Steering Committee
+- Steering Committee

+- Workgroups

-- Workgroups - Advisory Council
+- Advisory Council